 Senior Technical Advisor, currently working in Philippines

-Marife is a physician by profession and a teacher and social development worker at heart.
+Maria Yap is a physician by profession and a teacher and social development worker at heart.
 She became a Health Management and Organizational Development Consultant after she opted for an early retirement from the Ateneo de Manila University (Philippines) in June 2016.
-Together with former DOH secretary, Dr Alfredo Bengzon, she co-founded the Ateneo School of Medicine and Public Health in 2007 where she was appointed Associate Dean (2007 to 2011) and subsequently Associate Dean for Planning and Administration (2011 to 2013).
-The Ateneo School of Medicine and Public Health is the only learning institution in Asia that awards a double degree of MD-MBA to its graduates and is currently among the leading medical schools in the Philippines.
-Marife was also the Director of the Health Unit of the Graduate School of Business of the Ateneo de Manila University from 2000 – 2014 and there she also started the MBA-Health program.
+Together with former DOH secretary, Dr. Alfredo Bengzon, she co-founded the Ateneo School of Medicine and Public Health in 2007 where she was appointed Associate Dean (2007 to 2011) and subsequently Associate Dean for Planning and Administration (2011 to 2013).
+The Ateneo School of Medicine and Public Health is the only learning institution in Asia that offers a double degree of MD-MBA and is currently among the leading medical schools in the Philippines.
+Maria was also the Director of the Health Unit of the Graduate School of Business of the Ateneo de Manila University from 2000 – 2014 and there she also started the MBA-Health program.

 When nothing seems to help, I go and look at a stonecutter hammering away at his rock perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred and first blow it will split in two, and I know it was not that blow that did it, but all that had gone before. - Stonecutter's Creedo by Jacob Riis

 words per minute typing